Terms of Service

 11.1 Termination for Cause.
 A Party may terminate this Agreement for cause: (i) upon 30 days written notice of a material breach to the other Party if such breach remains uncured at the expiration of such period; or (ii) immediately if the other Party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
 Upon any termination for cause by Customer, Vendor shall refund Customer any prepaid fees covering the remainder of the Subscription Term after the date of termination.

 11.2 Termination for Convenience.
-Customer may terminate an applicable order form, or the Agreement and all active subscriptions, for convenience upon 90 days prior written notice to the Vendor.
+Customer may terminate an applicable order form, or the Agreement and all active subscriptions, or convenience upon 90 days prior written notice via email to the Vendor’s customer support team at [email protected].
 Upon the termination of the Agreement or an order form for convenience, Customer shall pay to Vendor all undisputed amounts due and payable hereunder, if any, and Vendor shall pay to Customer all amounts due and payable hereunder, such as the ratable refund of prepaid fees, if any.
 For greater certainty, termination of an order form under this Section 11.2 shall only terminate that specific order form; however, termination of this Agreement shall terminate all outstanding order forms.

 11.3 Outstanding Fees.
 Termination shall not relieve Customer of the obligation to pay any fees accrued or payable to Vendor prior to the effective date of termination.